- slide 1 of 4

 Before the Parent Teacher Conference

-If you believe you have a child with ADHD in your classroom, ADHD signs and symptoms as well as interventions should be discussed with parents as soon as possible.
-Before parent teacher conferences, you should take careful observation notes if you think you have a student with ADHD.
-You should also check these notes against an ADHD checklist to double-check ADHD symptoms in children.
-You are a professional, who observes these children on a regular basis; but this discussion with parents may be difficult.
-You should make sure you have your observation notes and support information accessible.
-You may even want to invite some special area teachers, such as art or music, to attend the parent teacher meeting with you to discuss ADHD parent interventions.
-Ask them to bring any notes that they may have about the child's ADHD signs and symptoms in the special area classrooms.
+If you believe you have a child with ADHD in your classroom, the signs and symptoms typical of this diagnosis as well as possible interventions should be discussed with parents as soon as possible.
+Before parent-teacher conferences, you should take careful notes of your observations regarding your student.
+It's also wise to double-check your notes against a list of ADHD symptoms in children.
+You are a professional who observes your students on a regular basis; but this discussion with parents may be difficult.
+Be certain you have your observation notes and support information accessible.
+You may even want to invite some special area teachers, such as art or music, to attend the parent-teacher meeting with you to discuss suggested parent interventions.
+Ask them to bring any notes that they may have about the child's signs and symptoms in the special area classrooms.

 - slide 2 of 4

 During the Conference